Syrup-2005/Comp2042-CW2025/ReadMe.md

       - After refactoring the UI wasnt updating visually
       - Ghost piece wasnt alligned correctly
       - MatrixOperations was not handling the collision check correctly after refactoring

+4. Holding a piece for later use / Hold feature implementation (Time to Implement Crashed with Deadline)
+- This allows for players to hold certain pieces they would want to use later on for a specific scenario